tryigit/PlayIntegrityFix/README.md

 https://xdaforums.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/post-89173470

 > [!NOTE]
 > You need to patch `framework.jar/keybox` or a lot of information to pass the strong test.
-I can't help you with that.
+I can't help you with that. (resolved).

 > [!NOTE]
 > I do not share my own projects on github (This project is only for update) So this is a fork.
 You can see whose project I forked in the changelog.